You didn’t get even a phone call.

 - List your jobs in reverse chronological order.

-For a deeper understanding, listen to my interview with Michael Osmond from JobAdder for an in-depth exploration of ATS systems (and how to beat them) below.
+For a deeper understanding, watch my interview with Michael Osmond from JobAdder for an in-depth exploration of ATS systems (and how to beat them) below.
 JobAdder process 500k applications per week so these guys know what they’re talking about.

 Want to nail your next big interview?